 Shade sails are used to create shade over outdoor living areas, pools and the like.
 They can be tensioned between posts and or existing roof structures.
 The sail materials are generally water permeable and are required to be removed in the event of a cyclone approaching the region.

-A Building Permit approval to install shade sails, applications may be submitted by the property owner or the party contracted to construct the shade sail.
+A Building Permit is required to install shade sails.
+Applications may be submitted by the property owner or the party contracted to construct the shade sail.

 Download the shade sails information guide for more information.